qalid7/compath/README.md

 Single-cell expert pathology annotations from the LATTICe-A cohort are provided under: test_data.
 This test dataset represents one of several external validations performed in the paper.

-The R scripts is provided to regenerate single-cell accuracy results - you should be able to replicate Table S3 from the paper.
+The R scripts is provided to re-generate single-cell accuracy results - you should be able to replicate Table S3 from the paper using:

+* lattica_test_data/imgs: the original raw H&E tiles used for single-cell pathology annoations.

+* latticea_test_data/gt_celllabels: expert pathology annotations in the form of x,y coordinates.
+* lattica_test_data/gt_annotated: pathology annotations visualised on the images.

+* lattica_test_data/dl_celllabels: our final cell predictions from this pipeline, you should be able to get to these results using this repo and the 'imgs' data.

 ## Multiplex IHC